 Outstanding Equity Awards at Fiscal Year-End

-The following table sets forth information regarding the outstanding equity awards held by our named executive officers as of January 3, 2021.
+The following table sets forth information regarding the outstanding equity awards held by our named executive officers as of January 2, 2022.
+Messrs.
+Werner and Mahaffey did not hold any outstanding equity awards as of January 2, 2022.